ARCHIVES

 Manual Therapy (97140): Generally used when focusing on the upper extremity, OTs can bill this code when focusing on tissue mobilization, joint mobilizations, massage, and lymphatic drainage.
 Manual resistive exercise can be included in this category or in therapeutic exercise since it requires that resistance be applied by the therapist and may be performed with the goal of improving strength or endurance.

 Therapeutic Activities (97530): Includes “dynamic activities” that are designed to improve functional performance for ADLs.
 This may include functional mobility, bed mobility, step-ups/stair negotiation, throwing a ball, golf club, car transfer training, and high/low reaching.
+Sensory integrative techniques and safety procedures can also be incorporated as part of these dynamic activities to enhance outcomes and ensure patient safety.

 Self-Care (97535): I don’t need to explain this to you.
 This is our bread and butter.
-This training and improving performance in ADLs, working on compensatory strategies, using adaptive equipment, facilitating meal prep or self feeding, etc.
+This training and improving performance in ADLs, working on compensatory strategies, using adaptive equipment, facilitating meal prep or self feeding, etc. Compensatory training, sequencing tasks, home management training, and meal preparation are all examples of interventions that support functional independence in self-care.

 You can also use this to educate clients and families on wound care, edema control, activity modification, improving home environment for safety, or transfers (getting on/off the toilet or in to shower).

 Cognitive Skills (97127): This is a new code.
 As of 2018, OTs can no longer bill 97352.
 97127 is an untimed code for which OTs can only bill once a day.
 Medicare will also not reimburse 97127 but they have created a G code G0151 to help prevent fraud and abuse.
+Interventions under this code may target cognitive function and problem solving to improve attention, memory, reasoning, and executive functioning.

 Prosthetic Training (97761): Includes fitting and training in the use of prosthetic devices as well as assessment of the appropriate device, but does not include fabrication time.